 Nasc was most recently a member of the Day Advisory Group (Report of the Advisory Group on the Provision of Support, including Accommodation, to Persons in the International Protection Process) which recommends an end to “congregated and segregated accommodation of applicants for international protection”.
 This means ending direct provision by mid-2023.
 The report also contains recommendations to transform the international protection process.
 Nasc is part of the advocacy effort to ensure that the government meets its commitment to end direct provision.

 In 2015 Nasc participated in the Working Group on Direct Provision and the Protection Process and subsequent advocacy and campaigning with our partners on the implementation of the key recommendations in the report.
 We have seen significant improvements to Ireland’s reception system including: opting into the Receptions Conditions Directive and access to the labour market; oversight of the Ombudsman and Ombudsman for Children; increases in the Direct Provision Allowances; and the improvement of physical conditions, including the introduction of cooking facilities and living areas in many centres.

 The Legal Service

-Our Connecting Communities legal service project is co-financed by the European Commission under the Asylum, Migration and Integration Fund 2019-2022 and is supported by the Department of Justice and Equality.
+Our Connecting Communities Advocacy and Information service project is co-financed by the European Commission under the Asylum, Migration and Integration Fund 2019-2022 and is supported by the Department of Justice and Equality.

 Between 2016-2018, Nasc supported 3,612 individual clients, delivering interventions across a range of immigration and protection related issues.
 We also reunited 76 refugee families who were separated by conflict or persecution.